Also known as Allogeneic Hematopoietic Cell Transplant, Allogeneic HCT or Allogeneic BMT.

 Your child will also have a central line for chemotherapy and medications during the transplant process.

 To prepare for transplant, your child will go through a process called conditioning, or the preparative regimen.
-The conditioning treatment increases the chance that the transplant will be successful.
+Conditioning increases the chance that the transplant will be successful.
+Conditioning lasts about 1-2 weeks.

 Radiation therapy such as total lymphatic irradiation (TLI) or total body irradiation (TBI).

-Antibody therapy to weaken the patient's immune system and reduce the risk of graft versus host disease (GVHD).
+Antibody therapy to weaken the patient's immune system so your child's body does not reject the new donor cells and reduce the risk of graft versus host disease (GVHD).

 The goal of conditioning is to:

-Make room for new donor cells to grow
+Make room in the bone marrow for new donor cells to grow

-Kill any cancer cells left in the body
+Kill any abnormal blood forming cells left in the body

 The transplant team will watch for side effects.
-There are treatments to help prevent or manage them.
+Your child may receive treatments to help prevent or manage them.

 Infusion of stem cells

-After conditioning, the donor cells are given to your child through a vein into the bloodstream.
+After conditioning, the donor cells are given to your child by an infusion into the bloodstream.
+This is similar to getting a blood transfusion.
 Donor cells are in a bag or syringe that is connected through a tube to your child's central line.
-This process is called an infusion.
-It is much like a blood transfusion.
 Your child is awake during the infusion.
-It only takes a few minutes to a few hours.
+It only takes a few minutes to a few hours, and it is not painful.

 Engraftment

-The goal of allogeneic transplant is for the donor's blood-forming stem cells to travel to the bone marrow and begin to divide to make more stem cells.
+The goal of allogeneic transplant is for the donor's blood-forming stem cells to travel to the bone marrow and begin to make more stem cells.
 The stem cells become white blood cells, red blood cells, and platelets.
 This is called engraftment.
-Engraftment may take 2-5 weeks.
-The time varies depending on the donor and stem cell product used.
-Patients may be given medicines to promote engraftment.

-Neutrophils (a type of white blood cell) engraft first, followed by platelets and then red blood cells.
+Engraftment generally takes 2-4 weeks, but the time can vary.
+Neutrophils (a type of white blood cell that fights infection) grow and engraft first, followed by platelets and then red blood cells.
+Your child may get medicines to help with engraftment.

 Supportive care after transplant